What are the requirements for admission?

 You can view our general admissions requirements and FAQ here.
 Admission and applications for the MA/IPB do not require any additional or different materials than the regular MA in IR application process.

-What are the program requirements for the MA in International Politics/Business degree?
+What are the program requirements for the MA in International Relations with a concentration in International Politics and International Business degree?

 You may view the specific requirements for the IPB concentration here.

 Is the International Politics/Business concentration a joint degree?

 No. The International Politics/Business concentration is not a joint degree.
 Upon completion of this concentration, students earn a Master's Degree in International Relations.

 Will I be considered a student of both the Graduate School of Arts and Science and the Leonard N. Stern Business School?

 No. Although you are taking courses at the Leonard N. Stern School of Business, you are a student of the Graduate School of Arts and Science only.

 Can I add or drop Stern courses after the GSAS deadline and be refunded?

 No. MAIR/IPB students are students of the Graduate School of Arts & Science and are subject to GSAS add/drop policies and deadlines.
 If you move to add/drop a course after the GSAS deadline despite your course being taken at Stern, no refunds will be issued and a W will appear on your transcript for the course at hand.
 No exceptions will be considered to this rule.